Lemonatix/how-to-julia/README.md

 ## Introduction

-Welcome to the "How to Julia" course!
+Welcome to the "How-to-Julia" course!
 This course is designed to help you learn the Julia programming language from scratch.
 Whether you are a beginner or have some experience in programming, this course will provide you with the knowledge and skills needed to effectively use Julia.

 ## Getting Started